 Proving Negligence in a Florida Personal Injury Claim

-In Florida personal injury cases, you – the claimant – need to prove that the at-fault party was negligent, meaning did the at-fault party act in a way that any other reasonable person would under the given circumstances?
+In West Palm Beach personal injury cases, you – the claimant – need to prove that the at-fault party was negligent, meaning did the at-fault party act in a way that any other reasonable person would under the given circumstances?
 Or did they act recklessly and carelessly?

 To prove legal negligence, your West Palm Beach attorney will need to prove the four elements of negligence: